bjin01/jobmonitor/pkg_updates/README.md

 * SMTP (e.g. postfix) where jobchecker is running must be configured to allow sending emails to the recipients
 * Port 12345 for local or remote access should be open on the firewall
 * Jobchecker must run as local root user
+* The jobchecker binary can be placed in $PATH directory

 ## Concept:
-The one binary **jobchecker** is listening at port ```12345``` for HTTP requests.
-The program uses xmlrpc api to call SUSE Manager.
-On the other hand side jobchecker uses salt tornado rest api to execute salt state, runner and execution modules.
+The one binary **jobchecker** program is listening at port ```12345``` for HTTP requests.
+The program calls xmlrpc api of SUSE Manager.
+On the other hand side jobchecker uses salt tornado rest api to execute salt states, runners and execution modules.

+Jobchecker uses golang gorm to store system workflow stage information in SQLite database file.
+The SQLite database file will be created if it does not exist.
+The SQLite database file will not be deleted if the workflow is finished.
+The jobchecker can be restarted and the process will re-read the db file and continue the workflow.

-The name jobchecker was originally founded at the time when I started it for checking update and reboot jobs periodically.
+The name jobchecker was originally used at the time when I started it for only checking update and reboot jobs periodically.
 Over time I added more features to it.
 Now it is a bulk migration engine but can also be used for mass update and patching workflows.

 ## The workflow at a glance:
-* service pack migration for given groups in SUSE Manager.
+* patching/updates and service pack migration for given groups in SUSE Manager.
 * email notification with system workflow information will be sent every 10 minutes.
-* salt-run presence check to identify really online salt minions.
+* salt-run presence check to identify really online salt minions using salt-run manage.status
 * salt grains check if btrfs root disk has enough free space. (special customer requirement)
 * exclude systems by predefined no_patch grains key. (special customer requirement)
 * run service pack pre-migration salt states to prepare systems for updates.
-* assigne predefined software channels to systems to apply latest updates prior to service pack migration.
+* assign predefined software channels to systems to apply latest updates prior to service pack migration.
 * update systems with latest updates of newly assigned software channels.
 * reboot systems after update.
 * run package refresh job.